 The Donkey Trail - is another popular 3 night trail in the Little Karoo down into the remote but very scenic Gamkaskloof ('Die Hel').
 You are accompanied by trained local guides from the community.
 The only disadvantage is that the minimum numbers are six but you may be able to join an existing party.

 Please Note: We book a number of other trails as well.
 So chat to us.
 We usually book slack-packing trails as part of a larger itinerary.
-If you just want to book a slack-packing trail, then we may need to add on a small admin fee to cover costs...
+If you just want to book a slack-packing trail, then we may need to add on an admin fee to cover costs...

 - You don't have to carry your own gear!
 It’s taken to your next overnight stay by car, by porters or even sometimes by donkey cart.